Getting Started

 Target Version: NServiceBus 7.x

-While each handler in a saga can be tested using a unit test, often it is helpful to test an entire scenario involving multiple messages.
+While each handler in a saga can be tested using a unit test, it's often helpful to test an entire scenario involving multiple messages.

-The TestableSaga class allows this type of scenario testing and supports the following features:
+The TestableSaga class enables this kind of scenario testing and supports the following:

-• Exercises the ConfigureHowToFindSaga method to ensure that mappings are valid.
+• Exercises the ConfigureHowToFindSaga method to ensure mappings are valid.

-• Emulates how sagas are processed by NServiceBus, including automatically setting the correlation property in the saga data when the first message is received.
+• Emulates saga processing behavior in NServiceBus, including automatic correlation property assignment in saga data upon receiving the first message.

 • Stores timeouts internally, which can be triggered by advancing time.